 This is no longer a simple matter.
 Climate instability does not allow us to determine periods of rain, as we easily did a few years ago.
 But, in general, rain is not a problem for tourists here, because it rains less and less in the region — and this is a nightmare.
 Let’s take April as an example.
 Traditionally, it was a month of heavy rains, but in recent years we saw an entire April with no water from the sky.

-Amid uncertainties, at least I can say one thing: Most probably, you will not see rains in Summer.
-This season in the Algarve is very hot and extremely dry.
+Amid uncertainties, at least I can say one thing: You will not see rain in Summer.
+This season in the Algarve is very hot and extreeeemely dryyyyy.
+(I can also say that it’s always windy here — all the year.)

 • 21st December to 21st March

 Usually, Winter is not intense in the Algarve.
 Temperatures are higher when compared to the rest of the country.
-They hardly advance to negative numbers.
+They rarely advance to negative numbers.

 But no matter how the temperatures are, one thing still doesn’t change: Tourists practically disappear from the Algarve during almost all Winter.
 Therefore, many attractions — bars, restaurants, parks, monuments, castles — reduce opening hours, or simply do not open.
 The beaches, key interest in the region, are almost deserted.